MarVelNyx/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back changes working directory to the previous one 11-lists lists all files inluding ones that start with . in the current directory and the parent of the working directory and the /boot directory in long format
-12-file_type prints the type of the file located in tmp called iamafile
+12-file_type prints the type of the file located in tmp called iamafile 13-symbolic_link creates a symbolic link to /bin/ls called __ls__ which is created in the working directory